As any savvy homeowner will tell you, protecting the investment in your home is a crucial part of ownership.

 After all, a home is likely the largest investment many of us will make.
 While upgrades, renovations, and additions often help maintain or even boost a home’s value, these undertakings can be costly.

-Thankfully, with the Oregon real estate market largely recovered, most homeowners once again have an effective tool at their disposal — their home’s equity.
-Homeowners can leverage the equity in their home to secure the funds needed to tackle delayed projects or even prepare for surprises down the road.
-SELCO Community Credit Union, serving 27 Oregon counties, offers an array of products designed to put your home’s equity to work.
+Thankfully, homeowners have an effective tool at their disposal—their home’s equity.
+By leveraging the equity in their home, homeowners can secure the funds needed to tackle delayed projects or even prepare for surprises down the road.
+SELCO Community Credit Union, serving 27 Oregon and 8 Washington counties, offers an array of products designed to put your home’s equity to work.
 Given the current market, it’s no surprise that SELCO has seen an increase in interest for its home equity lines of credit, known as HELOCs.

 What exactly is a SELCO HELOC?